Imayowadavid/Superstore-Transactions-Analysis-/README.md

 7. Gift Wrapping; This is a great way to add a touch of luxury to your store .
 You can offer gift wrapping services for free or at a small fee.

  Conclusively, the recommendations provided in this report offer a roadmap for improving sales and profit performance and enhancing overall financial success.

-Link to PowerBI service here( ) one drive
+Link to Dashbord on PowerBI service here( https://app.powerbi.com/links/YwcwwI0kBz?ctid=72c2caba-4a2b-434c-80dd-759bc088d6db&pbi_source=linkShare )

-Google drive for the Pbix file link here
+Google drive link for the Pbix file link here( https://drive.google.com/file/d/10iIJLMQqH28gk19f-RxlMkBP9ZjZpZox/view?usp=sharing)